DMSaunders/event-fraud-case-study-public/readme.md

 #### Rough timeline

-* Wednesday: Project scoping, Model building, and an intro to Web apps
+* Day 1: Project scoping, Model building, and an intro to Web apps
-* Thursday: Web app and deployment
+* Day 2: Web app and deployment

 #### Deliverables